zippity1/Phantom-Wallet_How-To-Get-Zippity-Token/README.md

 Go to the Swap feature, enter the Zippity Token Address: C2P5V6qW5vSnZL8hknWZPfRtxs3QyKRqnHLVQt4qpump

-Confirm token address on Solscan > https://solscan.io/token/C2P5V6qW5vSnZL8hknWZPfRtxs3QyKRqnHLVQt4qpump
+*You can confirm token address on Solscan > https://solscan.io/token/C2P5V6qW5vSnZL8hknWZPfRtxs3QyKRqnHLVQt4qpump

 Select the amount and confirm the transaction.